PegahNa/CV/README.md

 I also honed my abilities in Ruby and Rails, as well as JavaScript, allowing me to develop robust and interactive web applications.
 To ensure the quality of my code, I regularly used testing frameworks such as RSpec and Jasmine, which helped me write reliable and bug-free code.

-In addition to these technical skills, I worked extensively in a Pair programming environment, where teamwork and communication were essential.
+I worked extensively in a Pair programming environment, where teamwork and communication were essential.
 Collaborating with other developers allowed me to share knowledge and approaches, and it was often through these interactions that we were able to find the most effective solutions to problems.

 Overall, my time at Makers Academy helped me develop into a self-sufficient developer who values best practices and works collaboratively to create high-quality code.